Finding Rumor Sources on Random Trees: Introduction

-There are two key challenges that need to be addressed to resolve the rumor source detection problem.
+Given the wide ranging applications, it begs to understand the fundamental limitations of the source detection problem.
+Concretely, there are two key questions that need to be addressed.
 First, how does one actually construct the rumor source estimator?
-The estimator would naturally need to incorporate the topology of the underlying network, but it is not obvious in what manner.
+Since no information about infection times is given, a rumor source estimator would need to extract all information about the identity of the source using only the structure of the rumor infected network, but it is not obvious in what manner.
 Second, what are the fundamental limits to this rumor source detection problem?
-In particular, how well can one find the rumor source, what is the distribution of the error, and how does the network structure affect one's ability to find the rumor source?
+In particular, how accurately can one find the rumor source, what is the magnitude of errors made in this detection, and how does the network structure affect one's ability to find the rumor source?